 - On 7/11/2015, a USDA inspector observed 14 barrels of DOA chickens and numerous DOAs on the floor of the live hang area.
 The heat and humidity may have contributed to the large number of DOAs, as well as the holding over of a large number of birds who were not slaughtered during the first shift. - On 8/7/2015, a USDA inspector noted that one of the employees hanging chickens was grasping the birds by the neck and throwing them.
-The same employee behavior had been reported on 7/21/2015. - Solution No Notice N - On 7/8/2016, a USDA inspector noted dead birds covering a 20 foot by 10 foot section of the floor.
-A live bird was found buried among the dead birds. - >> On 9/30/2015, a USDA inspector observed approximately 45 birds drowned in the stunner due to a power outage.
+The same employee behavior had been reported on 7/21/2015. - u On 3/3/2016, a USDA inspector observed three chicken carcasses on the ground in the trailer bays that appeared to have been run over by a truck. - On 7/8/2016, a USDA inspector noted dead birds covering a 20 foot by 10 foot section of the floor.
+A live bird was found buried among the dead birds. - On 9/30/2015, a USDA inspector observed approximately 45 birds drowned in the stunner due to a power outage.
 The inspector ordered the living birds removed from the line, but 30 minutes later these birds were still hanging upside down in shackles.
 Some of the inverted birds were moribund, while others were dead. - On 10/10/2016, a USDA inspector observed the intentional mistreatment of a live bird being prepared for shackling.
 An employee threw the chicken to the ground and then proceeded to kick it forcefully multiple times.
 The bird was pinned against the wall, allowing no escape.